ehr34/docs/content/en/docs/ERM/Agreements/_index.md

 1. In the **Agreements search** display, click **Actions**.
 2. At the bottom of the Actions menu is the heading **Show columns** followed by a list of available columns with checkboxes to display or hide those columns.
 All columns are displayed by default.
 The columns available should be (in order): Name, Status, Start date, End date, Cancellation deadline, and Description.
 3. When you uncheck a box, that column is removed from the display of the multi-column list.
+   * Note: the Name column is the main column and cannot be selected or unselected.
-4. When you check a box, that column is added to the display of the multi-column list.
+5. When you check a box, that column is added to the display of the multi-column list.
-5. When you go to the agreement search and sort view in the same session, the selection of which columns display persists.
+6. When you go to the agreement search and sort view in the same session, the selection of which columns display persists.

 ## Editing an agreement